JackHanke/msai349/project/README.md

 ./scripts/data/verbose_train_val_test_counts.sh
 ```

-7. Preprocess data
+7. Preprocess data:

 Specify the -i parameter for image size to rescale to.
 By defualt is 64.
-Below is an example.
+Below is an example if you wanted to specify it anyway.
 ```bash
 python ./scripts/preprocessing/preprocess_data.py -i 64
 ```
 This should create a `pickled_objects` folder where it will store the train, val, test data, as well as the preprocessor.
+You can run this as many times as you want.
+The pickled objects files will just be overriden.

-# Steps for Each Time You Open the Code
+## Steps for Each Time You Open the Code

 Before you start working on code, please follow these steps:

-1. If you have not run inital setup once yet, do it.
+1. If you have not run inital setup, do it.
 Look above for reference on how to do that.
 2. Activate venv
 ```bash
 source venv/bin/activate
 ```
-3. Pull changes
+3. Pull changes:

 ```bash
 git pull
 ```

-4. Install requirements again (Optional but recomonded)
+4. Install requirements again:
 ```bash
 pip install -r requirements.txt
 ```

+## EDA

+The `eda.ipynb` files serves as our exploritory data analysis file.
+This should be ran after the inital setup.

+## Modeling

+The `main.ipynb` file serves as our main training, validation, and testing file for our models.
+You can run this file after the inital setup.